tolu-c/HealthGPT/Readme.md

-Yo this is me
+Yo this is me - test update

-clicking forgot password should show screen that reset link has been sent to user email
+clicking forgot password should show the screen that a reset link has been sent to user's email